 When you file a Chapter 7 bankruptcy case, all your assets become part of your bankruptcy estate.
-A Chapter 7 trustee reviews your assets to determine if any assets may be sold to repay your unsecured creditors.
-An asset that has equity above any valid liens and bankruptcy exemptions could be at risk of being sold in Chapter 7.
+A Chapter 7 trustee reviews your assets to identify assets that may be sold to repay your unsecured creditors.
+An asset that has equity above valid liens and bankruptcy exemptions could be at risk of being sold in Chapter 7.

 Bankruptcy exemptions protect some of the equity in your assets.
 The exemption is the amount of equity you are entitled to keep if the property were to be sold by the Chapter 7 trustee.
-The trustee analyzes your property to determine if there would be any money left over for the bankruptcy estate once he paid any liens owed on the property, paid the costs of sale, and gave you the exemption amount you are entitled to receive.
-If there is little to no money left over for the bankruptcy estate, the trustee abandons the property (you get to keep it).
+The trustee analyzes your property to determine whether there is money left over from the bankruptcy estate after satisfying the liens owed on the property and the costs of sale, and giving you the exemption amount you are entitled to receive.
+If there is little to no money remaining in the bankruptcy estate, the trustee abandons the property (you get to keep it).

-NOLO has a list of states that allow federal bankruptcy exemptions.
-Bankruptcy exemptions can change.
+NOLO lists those states that allow for federal bankruptcy exemptions.
+However, bankruptcy exemptions can change.
 Therefore, you must make sure you review the most current information available for your state regarding bankruptcy exemptions before choosing between Chapter 7 and Chapter 13.

 Pros and Cons of Filing Under Chapter 7 versus Chapter 13

 - Chapter 7 is generally faster.
 Most no-asset Chapter 7 cases are completed within four to six months of filing the bankruptcy petition.
 A Chapter 13 case typically takes over five years to complete.

 - It is typically less expensive to file for Chapter 7.
 The attorneys’ fees and filing fees for Chapter 7 are usually less than the fees for filing under Chapter 13.